About Ogemdi Ude

 New York, New York

 Dig/Hear/Sing/– integrates the study and practice of dance notation, making, and archiving.
-Using various materials and multidisciplinary processes, Ude and collaborators will spend her residency creating and performing 3 different works.
-Afterwards, they will convene with audiences to craft a creative reflection.
-By engaging with the life cycle of a dance, Ude will interrogate nostalgia, memory, and forgetting.
-By working in and for a community of black femmes, Ude aims to incite critical engagement with embodied black histories as a means of imagining black futurity.
+Using various materials and multidisciplinary processes, Ude and collaborators spent her residency creating and performing 3 different works.
+Afterwards, they convened with audiences to craft a creative reflection.
+By engaging with the life cycle of a dance, Ude interrogated nostalgia, memory, and forgetting.
+By working in and for a community of black femmes, Ude aimed to incite critical engagement with embodied black histories as a means of imagining black futurity.
+The trilogy was performed at the Abrons Arts Center in April 2022.